 Get a New Credit Card

-As long as you’ve done a good job of making timely debt payments and have maintained a stellar credit score, you stand a chance of getting approved for a new credit card with a higher credit limit.
+Say you’ve done a good job of making timely debt payments and have maintained a solid credit score.
+You stand a good chance of getting approved for a new credit card with a higher credit limit.

-If your new credit card doesn’t offer a higher credit limit, you’ll still benefit from the available credit earned from the new card.
+If your new credit card doesn’t offer a higher credit limit, you’ll still benefit from the additional available credit earned from the new card.
+This can help build your credit score, for example.
+(Just keep in mind that a new account will likely involve a hard credit pull, which will be added to your credit report and could lower your score temporarily.)

 The Takeaway

-Knowing how much available credit you have on a credit card clues you in to how much you still have available to spend.
-However, you’ll want to avoid using the entirety of your credit limit — meaning whittling your available credit down to $0 — due to the consequences that can have.
-Not only could that result in a declined credit card or a hiked interest rate, a high credit utilization rate can have implications for your credit score.
+Knowing how much available credit you have on a credit card expresses how much you still have available to spend.
+However, you’ll want to avoid using the entirety of your credit limit — which would take your available credit down to $0 — due to the consequences that can have.
+Not only could that result in a declined credit card or an increased interest rate, a high credit utilization rate can have negative implications for your credit score.

 Whether you're looking to build credit, apply for a new credit card, or save money with the cards you have, it's important to understand the options that are best for you.
 Learn more about credit cards by exploring this credit card guide.